Research Assistant Professor, Institute for Sexual and Gender Minority Health and Wellbeing

 Chicago, IL 60611

 Brian Feinstein, Ph.D., (he/him) is a research assistant professor at the Institute for Sexual and Gender Minority Health and Wellbeing (ISGMH).
+He has secondary appointments in the Department of Psychology and the Department of Psychiatry and Behavioral Sciences.
 He received his doctorate in clinical psychology from Stony Brook University in 2015 after completing an APA-accredited internship at the University of Washington School of Medicine.
 Prior to joining the faculty at ISGMH, he received funding from the National Institute on Drug Abuse to complete a postdoctoral research fellowship in the Department of Medical Social Sciences at Northwestern University Feinberg School of Medicine.
 Dr. Feinstein’s program of research broadly focuses on understanding and reducing the health disparities affecting sexual and gender minority (SGM) populations, especially bisexual and other non-monosexual individuals.
 He is particularly interested in understanding how different types of stress (e.g., discrimination, internalized stigma, rejection sensitivity) influence mental health, substance use, sexual risk behavior, and relationship functioning among SGM individuals and couples.
 He is also interested in developing and testing interventions to improve health and relationships in these populations.
 Finally, Dr. Feinstein is also a licensed clinical psychologist in the state of Illinois.

 - Sexual and gender minority (SGM) health: Overall, my program of research focuses on understanding and reducing the broad range of health disparities affecting SGM populations, including mental health problems, substance use, and HIV/STIs.
 I am particularly interested in understanding how different types of stress, including general stress and minority stress (e.g., discrimination, internalized stigma, anxious expectations of rejection) influence health outcomes among SGM individuals, as well as the mechanisms underlying these associations and protective factors that buffer these associations.